97% of customers agree their Specialist Financial Adviser demonstrates knowledge of their profession

 At Wesleyan Financial Services, we can help you protect your income, mortgage, dental practice and more.

 Looking to buy a home or a dental practice?
 We’ll take the stress out of finding a mortgage or practice acquisition loan.

-We know that dentists may face difficulties when applying for a mortgage.
-We can find you a lender that understands your profession and long-term earning potential - to improve your chances of a successful application.
+We know that applying for a mortgage as a dentist can be difficult.
+That's why we'll find you a lender that understands your profession and long-term earning potential - to improve your chances of a successful application.

 As your mortgage is secured on your home, your home may be repossessed if you don’t keep up repayments on your mortgage

 Are you looking to settle your student debt or open your own practice?
-With investment advice from our Financial Consultants, you could get there quicker.
+With investment advice from our Specialist Financial Advisers, you could get there quicker.